nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/CONTRIBUTING.md

 1. Check that there isn't already an issue about your idea in the [{{ cookiecutter.name }} issues](https://github.com/{{ cookiecutter.name }}/issues) to avoid duplicating work
     * If there isn't one already, please create one so that others know you're working on this
 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [{{ cookiecutter.name }} repository](https://github.com/{{ cookiecutter.name }}) to your GitHub account
-3. Make the necessary changes / additions within your forked repository
+3. Make the necessary changes / additions within your forked repository following [Pipeline conventions](#pipeline-contribution-conventions)
+4. Use `nf-core schema build .` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
-4. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged
+5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged

 If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).